veeso-dev/blog.veeso.dev/blog/post-53/index-en.md

 ---
-date: '2026-02-01 19:10:00'
+date: "2026-02-01 19:10:00"
-slug: 'the-role-of-the-software-engineer-in-the-age-of-ai'
+slug: "the-role-of-the-software-engineer-in-the-age-of-ai"
-title: 'The role of the Software Engineer in the age of AI'
+title: "The role of the Software Engineer in the age of AI"
-description: 'A consideration of how AI is going to change the role of Software Engineers and the advent of the Software Engineer 2.0'
+description: "A consideration of how AI is going to change the role of Software Engineers and the advent of the Software Engineer 2.0"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
-category: 'software-engineering'
+category: "software-engineering"
-reading_time: '8'
+reading_time: "8"
 ---

 ## Introduction